Now Available: 2020 AP Art and Design Exhibit

 The portfolio submission deadline has been extended to Thursday, May 20, by 11:59 p.m.
-ET.
+EDT.

 Encourage your students to visit the AP 3-D Art and Design student page for portfolio information and portfolio samples.

-AP 3-D Art and Design Portfolio Submission Deadline
+AP 3-D Art and Design Deadline for AP Coordinators to Submit Portfolios

 The AP Art and Design portfolios each consist of two sections: Sustained Investigation and Selected Works.